Yejashi/obsidianNotes/Research/RAJA/Kernel Launch.md

 );
 ```

 In the case here, the execution policy contains a nested sequence of `RAJA::statement::For` types, indicating an iteration over each level in the loop nest.

+Each of  these statement types takes three template parameters:
+-